-James L. Shenk, PhD, is the Director of the Cognitive Therapy Institute, APC in San Diego.
-He offers expertise in empirically-based treatment of Social Anxiety Disorder, Panic Disorder, Agoraphobia, Generalized Anxiety Disorder, OCD, depression, and relationship problems.
-He completed a PhD in clinical psychology at the University of California, Los Angeles (UCLA) in 1988 and pursued postdoctoral training in cognitive behavioral therapy (CBT) for 3 years under the mentorship of Christine Padesky, PhD at the Center for Cognitive Therapy, Newport Beach.
+James L. Shenk, PhD: Dr. Shenk is the Director of the Cognitive Therapy Institute, APC in San Diego.
+He offers expertise in the empirically-based treatment of social anxiety disorder, panic disorder, agoraphobia, generalized anxiety disorder, OCD, depression, and relationship problems.
+He completed a PhD in clinical psychology at the University of California, Los Angeles (UCLA) in 1988 and pursued postdoctoral training in cognitive-behavioral therapy (CBT) for 3 years under the mentorship of Christine Padesky, PhD at the Center for Cognitive Therapy, Newport Beach.
 In 1991, Dr. Shenk began directing the Partial Hospitalization Program for Depression at Sharp Mesa Vista Hospital while assuming leadership for an affiliation of licensed clinicians at the Cognitive Therapy Institute (CTI) in San Diego.
-In addition to a full time psychotherapy practice, he taught CBT and supervised doctoral students at the California School of Professional Psychology 1992-2012.
+In addition to a full-time psychotherapy practice, he taught CBT and supervised doctoral students at the California School of Professional Psychology from 1992-2012.
 Dr. Shenk has led many CBT workshops for mental health practitioners and has given presentations at state, national, and international conventions.

-Dr. Shenk is one of the Founding Fellows, and continues as a Certified Diplomate and Trainer, for the Academy of Cognitive Therapy (ACT).
+Dr. Shenk is one of the Founding Fellows, and continues as a Certified Diplomate and Trainer, for the Academy of Cognitive and Behavioral Therapies (A-CBT).
 He has provided training and supervision in CBT to mental health professionals in his office or online for over 20 years.
-He currently oversees clinical services and consults with all therapists at the Cognitive Therapy Institute and he leads a monthly workshop in CBT for licensed therapists in and beyond San Diego.
-He provides both individual and group treatment for Social Anxiety, Panic and Agoraphobia, OCD, Generalized Anxiety Disorder, and Depression.
-He blends CBT with mindfulness based interventions and other empirically supported approaches while seeking to conceptualize and craft therapy to the unique needs of each client.
+He currently oversees clinical services and consults with all therapists at the Cognitive Therapy Institute, and he leads a monthly workshop in CBT for licensed therapists in and beyond San Diego.
+He provides both individual and group treatment for social anxiety, panic and agoraphobia, OCD, generalized anxiety disorder, and depression.
+He blends CBT with mindfulness-based interventions and other empirically supported approaches while seeking to conceptualize and craft therapy to each client's unique needs.
 His CBT approach is active and experiential in session, to ensure preparation for dealing effectively with daily life challenges and success in reaching social and other goals.

 Zev A. Kluner, PsyD, received his doctorate in clinical psychology at the California School of Professional Psychology, San Diego (Alliant) in 2017.
 Dr. Kluner has a wide range of clinical experience with children and adolescents diagnosed with depression, anxiety disorders, OCD, ODD, ADHD, and Autism Spectrum Disorder.
 He interned at Harmonium (a non-profit outpatient program), San Diego Center for Children (level-14 residential group home) and The Winston School, Del Mar (non-public school, NPS).
 Additionally, he completed a two year accredited pre-doctoral internship within the juvenile system for the County of San Diego Health and Human Services Agency.
 His post-doctoral training was at The Winston School, Del Mar, CA.